Librarika/manual/docs/cataloging.md

 Please make sure followings before you go ahead with importing your data:

-* Columns names must be exactly same and case sensitive.
+* Column names must be match exactly to our sample format.
+* Column names are case-sensitive.
-* File in correct CSV format.
+* The source file is in correct CSV format.
 Use google sheets if possible.
 * The CSV file is UTF-8 encoded.
 MS Excel produce non UTF-8 csv file.
 * Numeric columns contain numeric values.
+No string characters in numeric fields.
-* Accession numbers are unique and not empty.
+* Accession number values are unique and not empty.
+* Books with multiple copies have sequential copy number starting from 1.

 #### c.
 Import Items